 3. Approval of the dean of the Graduate School.

-2. University Application: Submit to the Office of Admissions, 1217 University of Oregon, Eugene, OR 97403-1217 official transcripts only from colleges or universities where you received bachelor’s, master's, or doctoral degrees.
+2. University Requirement: Submit to the Office of Admissions, 1217 University of Oregon, Eugene, OR 97403-1217 official transcripts only from colleges or universities where you received bachelor’s, master's, or doctoral degrees.

 PLEASE DO NOT SEND TRANSCRIPTS TO THE GRADUATE SCHOOL!